 The more you know about your audience, the better.
 I’ve already gone into the details of overlooked metrics for health brands, but now is a good time to dig deeper into how these metrics can help define some of your most valuable customers.

 If you’re an e-commerce business, a good place to start is to determine which of your customers make more than a single purchase from you within a month.
 Once you know this, decide if you have any customers that make several purchases.
 If you can get enough data off of frequent purchasers, start there.
-If not, then focus on any customer that makes more than one purchase in a specific time period.
-If you specialize in larger items, select customers who make more than one purchase within a larger calendar period, such as a year.
+Or if not, then focus on any customer that makes more than one purchase in a specific time period.
+And If you specialize in larger items, select customers who make more than one purchase within a larger calendar period, such as a year.

 This will be slightly different if you’re focused on lead generation or if you offer some type of service.
 In that case, focus on customer loyalty and determine which customers have been your customers for the longest.

 One of the most powerful positions is to determine what frustrates your customer.
 Every industry from cable TV to car dealerships has some way in which they frustrate customers.
-Finding that and building value around that frustration is one of the easiest ways to create extra value and true differentiation.
+Finding that and building a value proposition around that frustration is one of the easiest ways to create extra value and true differentiation.
 Even in my own industry of ad agencies, our buyers really get frustrated with hourly billing.
 They feel “nickel and dimed.”
 When we eliminated hourly invoicing of clients, we created a far better service experience and our client retention increased.

 Starting from Scratch